Data Mesh or Data Fabric as a Foundation for Data Management Strategy

 Related Article: Enterprise Data Security Still Has a Long Way to Go

-In the end, the choice of data mesh or data fabric depends on what the organization is trying to achieve.
+Hudson doesn't see the choice between data mesh or data fabric as a simple one or the other decision.
+In the end, he said it "depends on what the organization is trying to achieve.
 If an organization has many business units that benefit from sharing or combining data, or if it is often bottlenecked by data engineering when trying to do so, then it might make sense to investigate a data mesh approach to better structure the organization.

 "It is often not about whether you need a data fabric or a data mesh, instead you can create a data pipeline to, in near real time, move data from existing systems to a cloud-based database that is designed for analytics," Kirsch said.